ayh20/flogo-components/activity/compare/README.md

 # compare
 This activity allows you to compare two values and return a true/false result.
-Data is passed as a string numeric and operation (i.e. "=", "<=", ">".
+Data is passed as a string numeric and operation ( i.e. "=", "<=", ">",.... ).

 ## Installation